MattSainsbury-Dale/FRKv2_src/README.md

 ### Dependencies

 The file DEPENDS.txt contains the `R` package dependencies for this repo.
 To automatically install the reuired packages (if not already present), please run `make DEPENDS`, which calls the `R` script src/DEPENDS.R.
+Note that this script uses the CRAN mirror run by the CSIRO (in Australia), so you may want to change this.

 ### Data